asos-blessyrwabukera/confluence-smart-publisher/README.md

 - **Html Entities Decode**: Automatic conversion of HTML entities to special characters when downloading pages. [📚 Documentation](https://antoniocarelli.github.io/confluence-smart-publisher/docs/decode-html)
 - **Set title emoji**: Easily add emojis to your page titles directly in VSCode. [📚 Documentation](https://antoniocarelli.github.io/confluence-smart-publisher/docs/set-title-emoji)

-> All commands are available in the file explorer context menu when right-clicking on `.confluence` files or folders, in the "Confluence Smart Publisher" submenu.
+> All commands are available in the "Confluence Smart Publisher" submenu when you right-click on a `.confluence` file, an `.md` file, or any folder.

 ### 🔄 UNIQUE FEATURE: Metadata synchronization!